openstack/openstack-manuals/doc/config-reference/source/tables/conf-changes/swift.rst

   changes will be overwritten.
 The tool to do so lives in the openstack-doc-tools repository.

-There are no new, updated, and deprecated options in Mitaka for OpenStack Object Storage.
+There are no new, updated, and deprecated options in Ocata for OpenStack Object Storage.